Half in Love with Death

 Favorite Food?

-I hate to admit this but it’s Heathcliff, even though I also kind of hate him.
+admit this but it’s Heathcliff, even though I also kind of hate

 Favorite Quote?